How to Build A Snowman

 Finally, decorate your snowman!
-Add a scarf around your snowman to keep him warm (haha).
+Add a scarf around your snowman to keep him warm, or even consider adding a vest or coat.
 Use a carrot for the nose and buttons or other objects to make the mouth.
 For the eyes, use black buttons if you have them.
 As an alternative, use a pair of sunglasses for the eyes.

 Add thin branches for the arms.
 Add any additional items if desired, such as a hat, pipe and broom.

 Your snowman is finished, and can be proudly displayed on your front lawn!